 Kelsey Grant, (email@example.com) currently serves with AmeriCorps VISTA as the Urban Farm Educator.
 As an Urban Farm Educator, she performs tasks for both the education and volunteer departments.
 Some of her main duties include volunteer recruitment, Pre-K – 12 educational experiences, and adult service learning.
 After serving last year with AmeriCorps National Civilian Community Corps (NCCC) in Vinton, Iowa she was ready to continue in service.
 One project last year really sparked Kelsey’s interest in food systems and the non-profit world.
 She wanted to explore both worlds, and the Columbia Center for Urban Agriculture was the perfect fit!
 She’s a graduate of Salisbury University, with a bachelor of arts in social work and minor in psychology.
 A native of the east coast from Dover, Delaware, Kelsey can be found at the library or outside riding her bike.

-Lori McCurdy (email@example.com) currently works with CCUA’s Edible Landscaping department, consulting clients on ways to improve their landscapes by integrating native plants as well as edibles.
-She also collaborates with community members and educators at various elementary schools on ways to better integrate nature into the curriculum, into the school yard, and into the daily experience of today’s nature-starved kids.
+Lori McCurdy (email@example.com) currently serves as the Outdoor Classroom Manager, helping schools and agencies plan their location’s outdoor learning space, and collaborating with community members and educators at various elementary schools on ways to better integrate nature into the curriculum, into the school yard, and into the daily experience of today’s nature-starved kids.
+She previously worked with CCUA’s edible landscaping program, consulting clients on ways to improve their landscapes by integrating native plants as well as edibles.
 Throughout her career, she has had a strong interest in connecting others to the natural world around them, because she believes understanding the ways in which we are interconnected to the earth is imperative to our success as a society.
 Lori acquired her Bachelor of Science in Human Development and Family Studies at Colorado State University, and in 2009, was certified as a Missouri Master Naturalist.
 When she’s not working, she can be found playing outside with her husband and their two kids.

 Share and Enjoy